About J. Franks

 The French word vertu translates: 'the condition of being rare, beautiful, or otherwise appealing to a connoisseur.'

-Franks holds a BA in European Studies and Art History (with a focus on the decorative arts).
-She also possesses a MA in Curatorial Studies and the History of Decorative Art and Design from The New School, Parsons School of Design.
-Her specialization is in European art and design (1600 - present) with a particular focus on the 18th century and its legacy in modern and contemporary art.
-She is currently pursuing a PhD at the University of Toronto, where she is exploring these intersections.
+Franks holds a BA in European Studies, Languages and Art History (with a focus on the decorative arts).
+She also possesses a MA in Curatorial Studies and the History of Decorative Art and Design (Parsons, New York via Cooper-Hewitt National, Design Museum and the Smithsonian Institution), specialising in European art and design (1600 - present) with a particular focus on the 18th century and its legacy in modern and contemporary art.
+She is currently completing a PhD at the University of Toronto, where she is exploring these intersections.

 'Decorative Arts: Definition and Evolution' (Canadian Federation of University Women, Delegates to the United Nations); 'Complexity versus Simplicity: Historic Influences on Contemporary Art' (OCAD-University / Ontario College of Art and Design); 'Ceramics in the Digital Age' (Gardiner Museum), 'From Utility to Life: Sculptural Decorative Arts', 'A Natural History of Artist-Collectors', and the forthcoming: 'Merchand-Mercier of Paris and their Contemporary Equivalents' (The Canadian Society of Decorative Arts / Cercle canadien des arts décoratifs).

 Photo of le musée Rodin by J. Franks, Paris, 2017